 5 REASONS TO CRAVE MADISON's CRAFT BEVERAGES

-Giant Jones Brewing Company is the little giant in Madison brewing.
-This woman-owned brewery specializes in small batches of big beers (7% alcohol by volume and up) – and it’s all certified organic.
-Jessica and Erica Jones keep things simple and tease intense taste from just the essentials.
+Giant Jones Brewing Company is a compact brewery with a huge presence in Madison.
+Owners Jessica and Erica Jones specialize in small batches of big beers (7% alcohol by volume and up) – and it’s all certified organic.
+The duo keeps things simple and teases intense taste from just the essentials.

 Bos Meadery is making mead modern in Madison.
-The world’s oldest fermented beverage finds new life in the thriving near East side, just steps from the capitol square.
-Try the Hammer Smashed Cherry – it’s founder Colleen Bos’ favorite.
+The world’s oldest fermented beverage finds new life in the thriving near-East side, just steps from the Capitol Square.
+Try the Hammer Smashed Cherry cider – it’s founder Colleen Bos’ favorite.

-Marc and Mary Ann Bellazzini set out to start a new life with their young children when they moved into a 100-year-old farmhouse on a 21-acre farm.
-They planted and cultivated vines to create Campo di Bella Winery & Farm to Table, an homage to their family’s Italian heritage.
+The Bellazzini family moved into a 100-year-old farmhouse on a 21-acre farm in the picturesque hills of Mt.
+Horeb and created Campo di Bella Winery & Farm to Table, an homage to their family’s Italian heritage.
 In addition to wine, they offer a genuine farm-to-table food experience on their scenic farmland.

 The flowing hillsides of Barneveld are home to another family winery.
 Botham Vineyards and Winery was Wisconsin’s first vine-to-bottle winery.
 Sarah and Peter Botham planted their vineyard – one of the first in the state – in 1989, and opened their tasting room in 1994.

 Nick and Catherine Quint launched Madison’s first distillery – Yahara Bay Distillers – and the rest of the family followed.
-Their sons Nels, general manager, and Lars, production manager and head distiller, craft the company’s many beverages.
-Yahara Bay makes more than 100 beverages in house.
+Their sons Nels and Lars lead the crafting of more than 100 beverages in house.

-Family get-togethers inspired an award-winning local favorite.
-Brittany, Trent, and Mark Kraemer launched Vintage Brewing Company – an elevated-Americana brewpub in 2009.
-They expanded to open another location in Sauk City in 2018.
-Honor their dedication with one of your own.
-Dedication is an abbey ‘extra’ dubbel that took home a silver medal at the 2018 Best of Craft Beer Awards.
+Family get-togethers inspired Brittany, Trent, and Mark Kraemer to launch award-winning local favorite Vintage Brewing Company – an elevated-Americana brewpub in 2009.
+They expanded to open a riverfront location in Sauk City in 2018.
+Dedication – one of their most popular beers – is an abbey 'extra' dubbel that took home a silver medal at the 2018 Best of Craft Beer Awards.

 LOCAL INGREDIENTS AND COLLABORATION

 Philippe Coquard of Wollersheim Winery & Distillery brings inventive viticulture to the scene.
-He uses the winter weather to create an iconic ice wine from frozen grapes early in the season.
-The freshly frozen fruit yields an especially sweet taste – the base for a decadent dessert companion wine.
+He uses the winter weather to create an ice wine from frozen grapes early in the season.
+The freshly frozen fruit yields an especially sweet taste – delivering a delicious dessert companion wine.

 Jay and Liz Henry combine corn from their family farm and area ingredients to create a genuinely-local taste.
 Want unique?
 J. Henry & Sons Wisconsin Straight Bourbon is the only distillery in the world to use heirloom red corn – developed at the University of Wisconsin-Madison in the 1930s.

-In addition to their array of carefully-crafted beers, Wisconsin Brewing Company works with UW-Madison to help foster the future of brewing.
+Wisconsin Brewing Company puts on their thinking cap to expand their array of crafted beers by working with UW-Madison to help foster the future of brewing.
 President and CEO Carl Nolen forged an annual partnership with the university to allow students in the College of Agriculture & Life Sciences to produce one exclusive beer each year at the state-of-the-art brewery.

-John Mleziva – founder of State Line Distillery – brings a Scottish bend to his distilling practices.
-His creator’s education started with his grandfather’s home brewing lessons and culminated with a Master of Science in Brewing and Distilling from Heriot-Watt University in Scotland.
-He uses that specialized education to transform local ingredients into masterful spirits distilled in house.
+John Mleziva – founder of State Line Distillery – brings Scottish knowledge to his distilling practices.
+His libation education started with his grandfather’s home brewing lessons and culminated with a Master of Science in Brewing and Distilling from Heriot-Watt University in Scotland.
+He uses that specialized education to transform local ingredients into masterful spirits distilled in-house.

-Funk Factory brings Belgium beer into the fold by brewing big lambic flavors their unique Méthode Traditionnelle style.
-The intimate creation – spontaneously fermented with ambient wild yeast and bacteria – yields a distinct combination.
-Try the Four Winters – a traditional brew that takes 2-4 years to reach a sophisticated, yet comforting, flavor.
+Funk Factory Geuzeria brews the big lambic flavors of Belgium beers with their Méthode Traditionnelle style.
+Try the Four Winters – a traditional brew that takes 2-4 years to reach a sophisticated flavor.
 It’s a favorite of Head of Operations Andrew Holzhauer.

 DRINK WELL, DO GOOD

-Good drinks and good deeds should go hand in hand.
-Tim “Pio” Piotrowski founded Delta Beer Lab with those values in mind.
-On top of creating a variety of craft beers in house, Delta carries compassion throughout their business.
-Employees are paid a livable wage, and all tips are donated to a rotating charity of the month.
+Tim “Pio” Piotrowski founded Delta Beer Lab with the belief that good drinks and good deeds should go hand in hand.
+On top of creating a variety of craft beers in-house, Delta carries compassion throughout their business.
+Employees enjoy profit sharing, and all tips are donated to a rotating charity of the month.